Hello, in this post we will see what is a credit note and debit note under Goods and Services Tax (GST).

 When to use Debit note?

-The supplier who supplies the goods will issue a debit note in GST for the following:
+The supplier will issue a debit note in GST for the following reasons:

 - Increase in Taxable Value -When a supplier wants to raise the taxable value of a supply, he/she issues a debit note to the recipient.